Fedalto/ideas/README.md

  * Collecting arbitrary structured data from the recipient rather than just a freestyle comment box at the bottom of a document.
 Information can be collected *within* the article such as small call to action button buttons that when clicked add form fields for the user to contribute to.
  * Allow users to provide corrections such as spelling (wiki functionality)
- * Split up the document into reuseable components (wiki like transclusion)
+ * Split up the document into reusable components (wiki like transclusion)
  * Rendering display data in multiple ways

 Examples: